AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

     2. Test case: `tag 1 t/halal t/fast food` <br>
        Expected: A `halal` and `fast food` tag is added to the 1st restaurant.
-The output box shows the corresponding details of the updated restaurant.<br>
+The output box shows the corresponding details of the updated restaurant.<br><br>

 2. Adding a duplicate tag
     * Prerequisites: There must be at least one restaurant in the current directory.
 The 1st restaurant has a `halal` tag.

     1. Test case: `tag 1 t/halal` <br>
        Expected: The `halal` tag is not added again to the 1st restaurant.
-The output box will display an error message indicating that the `halal` tag already exists for the 1st restaurant.<br>
+The output box will display an error message indicating that the `halal` tag already exists for the 1st restaurant.<br><br>

 3. Missing prefix
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `tag 1 halal`<br>
        Expected: No tag is added to the 1st restaurant.
-The output box will display an error message indicating an invalid command and the syntax for the tag command.<br>
+The output box will display an error message indicating an invalid command and the syntax for the tag command.<br><br>

 4. Missing value
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `tag 1 t/` <br>
        Expected: No tag is added to the 1st restaurant.
-The output box will display an error message indicating that the tag name cannot be empty.<br>
+The output box will display an error message indicating that the tag name cannot be empty.<br><br>

 5. Missing prefix and value
     * Prerequisites: There must be at least one restaurant in the current directory.

        1. Test case: `tag 1` <br>
           Expected: No tag is added to the 1st restaurant.
-The output box will display an error message indicating an invalid command and the syntax for the tag command.<br>
+The output box will display an error message indicating an invalid command and the syntax for the tag command.<br><br>

 6. Missing index
     * Prerequisites: None.

     1. Test case: `tag t/halal`<br>
        Expected: No tag is added.
-The output box will display an error message indicating an invalid command and the syntax for the tag command.<br>
+The output box will display an error message indicating an invalid command and the syntax for the tag command.<br><br>

 7. Providing an invalid index
     * Prerequisites: There is less than 100 restaurants in the current directory.